Omar-p/learning-notes/aws/aws.md

     - Hardware assisted V:

-      - hardware aware Virtualization, cpu provide a special intructions for Hypervisor to manage VM.
+      - hardware aware Virtualization, cpu provide a special instructions for Hypervisor to manage VM.
-      - need to manage access to the devices, not effiecient in case of I/O intensive workload. unless u have physical nic for each VM u'll get some level of delay.
+      - need to manage access to the devices, not efficient in case of I/O intensive workload. unless u have physical nic for each VM u'll get some level of delay.

       - <b>SR-IOV(single room IO virtualization) virtualization</b> aware on the devices level [Network interfaces..], now, even in intensive I/O the VM will perform well.
         - EC2 enhanced networking.